PMOS Phenotypes Explained: Understanding the Different Types of PMOS

 Each phenotype represents a different combination of hormonal imbalance, ovarian function and metabolic features – which is why symptoms and long-term risks can vary significantly between individuals.

-Understanding your PCOS phenotype can help tailor treatment:
+Understanding your PMOS phenotype can help tailor treatment:

 Diagnosis should always be based on a full medical history, blood tests, and ultrasound – not just symptoms.